CromwellCMS/Cromwell/website/docs/development/theme-development.md

 - **`description`** - Meta description (SEO).
 - **`headHtml`** - Custom HTML injected in the head.
 After Pre-build phase your pages will be wrapped by our root component to make these injections.
 - **`footerHtml`** - Custom HTML injected at the end of the page.
 - **`modifications`** - Modifications of Blocks.
-Part of Page builder system.
+Part of Theme Editor system.
 All custom modifications for Blocks (such as dragging, styling) are stored as JSON configs in `modifications`.
 There are two types of them: author's and user's.
 Author's modifications stored in `cromwell.config.js` under this property.
 User's modifications are stored in database.
 In actual usage your modification from the config will be merged and overwritten by user's modification from DB.
 When you are making a Theme you can copy modifications from DB into this property.
-It makes it possible to create a Theme using Page builder (which is not recommended since Page builder doesn't have yet advanced features to make a responsive layout) and it would be fully customizable by user.
+It makes it possible to create a Theme using Theme Editor (which is not recommended since Theme Editor doesn't have yet advanced features to make a responsive layout) and it would be fully customizable by user.
 `modifications` property is a flat array of objects (modifications).
 [See TCromwellBlockData for details](https://github.com/CromwellCMS/Cromwell/blob/master/system/core/common/src/types/blocks.ts#L81).
 Main properties:
   - **id**`: string` - Block id, unique on the page
   - **type**`: string` - Block type, one of following: 'container', 'plugin', 'text', 'HTML', 'image', 'gallery', 'list', 'link'
-  - **isVirtual**`: boolean` - If true, indicates that this Block was created in Page builder and it doesn't exist in source files as React component.
+  - **isVirtual**`: boolean` - If true, indicates that this Block was created in Theme Editor and it doesn't exist in source files as React component.
 Exists only in page's config.
   - **parentId**`: string` - Id of a parent container Block.
   - **index**`: number` - Desirable index (order) inside children array of parent element
   - **style**`: React.CSSProperties` - CSS styles to apply to this block's wrapper.
 In a format of React CSS properties